 Now as I was there I found a MINT condition copy of another book I'd wanted desperately.
 I was so glad to have found it.
 I bought it and took it home.
 When I tried to remove the Barnes and Noble exclusive sticker it wouldn't come off all the way, and left super sticky residue behind, ruining the dust jacket.

 I've pretty much had it with EVERYTHING about Barnes and Noble.

 I'm done shopping with you.
 Everything about you sucks and I'm so fed up I feel like I'm going insane.

-Review about: St Martins Press Godsgrave Jay Kristoff Book.
+Product or Service Mentioned: St Martins Press Godsgrave Jay Kristoff Book.

 Reason of review: Damaged or defective.

 Preferred solution: You need to package your books properly or at least add an option on your website for packaging instructions.
 Also the books shipped to the stores need to be packaged better because the tops and bottoms of the spine are always smashed in, it's a mess..